RobertApikyan/LifecycleEvents/README.md

     // use userInfo object here
 }

-// also you can specify  Threads.BACKGROUND, in order to receive event on the background thread observeEvent<User>(this, Threads.BACKGROUND) { userInfo ->
+// also you can specify  Threads.BACKGROUND, in order to receive events on the background worker thread observeEvent<User>(this, Threads.BACKGROUND) { userInfo ->
     // use userInfo object here
 }